sridevis7/ecomwebsite/README.md

 StyleHub is a full-stack marketplace platform where multiple independent sellers list and manage their own clothing products, customers shop across all of them in one place, and a platform admin oversees seller approvals, orders, categories, and disputes — modeled after real marketplaces like Etsy or Daraz rather than a single-vendor store.

 # SETUP

-Admin - that folder
+Admin -  files in this folder

 Client - Src & Public folder

-Server - Middlewre, Routes,
+Server - Middlewre, Routes, Models Folder

 ---